-The Latest: Suspect dead in Indiana police standoff
+The Latest: Indiana man killed in standoff wore body armor

 A police standoff has entered its second day outside of a western Indiana home where a man suspected of shooting two people is holed up.

-The standoff began Monday after authorities say the man fled after fatally shooting a 29-year-old woman and seriously wounding another person inside of a home in Terre Haute, which is about 70 miles west of Indianapolis.
+The standoff began Monday after authorities say the man fled after fatally shooting a 40-year-old woman and seriously wounding another person inside of a home in Terre Haute, which is about 70 miles west of Indianapolis.

-Terre Haute officers tracked down the suspect to a home about 2 miles (3.2 kilometers) away and surrounded it about 4:30 p.m.
+Terre Haute officers tracked down the suspect to a home about 2 miles away and surrounded it about 4:30 p.m.
 Monday.
 The suspect was still holed up there Tuesday morning.

 A police spokesman, Officer Ryan Adamson, says the suspect has fired at police but hasn't hit anyone.
 He says two SWAT teams that kept watch on the house overnight were being relieved Tuesday morning by State Police.

-Note: This story has been corrected throughout to show the slain woman was 40, not 29.